We use cookies on this site to enhance your experience.

 Welcome to Laurier, Golden Hawks!

-Anne, Ella, Hailey, and Leah here - four of your Laurier 101 Summer Hosts.
-We know you have lots of questions about starting at Laurier, and we have the answers!
-We're here to share our experiences as senior students about things we wish we knew when we were in first year.
+Ella here - one of your Laurier 101 Hosts.
+I know you have lots of questions about starting at Laurier, and I have the answers!
+I'm here to share my experiences as a senior student about things I wish I knew when I was in first year.

 Dear Golden Hawk,